 - Received a formal letter of approval from the University confirming the award of your degree.
-MPhil degrees are scheduled to be approved on 2 July 2024 at the Degree Committee meeting.
-The Postgraduate Education Office will make produce an informal letter containing your results from Wednesday 3 July 2024. - Must be in good standing with your college, for example all University fees paid, library books returned etc.
+MPhil degrees are scheduled to be approved on 4 July 2025 at the Degree Committee meeting.
+The Postgraduate Education Office will make produce an informal letter containing your results by Wednesday 9 July 2025. - Must be in good standing with your college, for example all University fees paid, library books returned etc.